imahdio/HTML-Essential-Training/01-HTML/README.md

 leverage-use (something) to maximum advantage
 ## Chapter Quiz
-> Why is web or browser programming broken up into three parts?
+> -Why is web or browser programming broken up into three parts?
 > choices|hints
 > -|-
 > 1-to execute as quickly as possible |Execution speed is secondary to function.
 > 2-to accommodate multiple programming styles | Programming style is different from correctness or executability.
 > ***3-to be resilient to changes in technology*** | ***Web pages should be forward-compatible.***
 > 4-to be robust with respect to dates and years | Accommodating future dates is trivial but important.

+> -when HTML is broken because of a bug in the code , The browser guesses what you meant, and does its best to fix the bug itself.

 start over-make a new beginning